nmylynh/Blockchain/notes.md

 ![Blockchain](https://i.imgur.com/Wuk0NJ1.png)

 So in the case of Bitcoin, the data is a history of monetary transactions.
 Every so called "block" contains a group of transactions, as well as a special alpha numeric string called a "hash".
 This hash is essentially a compression of all the data in the block that came before it.
 It changes drastically if any piece of data is altered.

+So what you get is a long line of transactions that very clearly and obviously falls apart if anyone tries to make a change to the history; this make